DIY Project: Why We Recommend Plywood

 6. Lightweight Compared to MDF

-Compared with engineered boards such as MDF:
+Compared with engineered boards such as MDF, it is:

 - Stronger for its weight